-- 4.72 The Council will continue to work with Highways England (with regards to the A27) and West Sussex County Council (the local Highway Authority) to address Adur's transport issues through the introduction of a range of measures, including those identified in the emerging transport strategy for Shoreham Harbour. - 4.73 Encouraging the use of sustainable transport alternatives to the car is an important part of reducing pollution and congestion and creating a more pleasant environment.
+- Some areas are not well served by bus services. - There is limited funding available for infrastructure improvements. - 4.68 The 'Adur Local Plan and Shoreham Harbour Transport Study 2013', the 'Report Addendum 2014' and 'Second Addendum 2016' provides an assessment of the impact of potential housing and employment development on the transport network and identifies mitigation measures.
+The study indicates that the development of proposed Local Plan allocations and the Shoreham Harbour Regeneration Area can be accommodated if a suitable package of mitigation measures is provided.
+This package consists of capacity improvements to the highway network and sustainable transport improvements to reduce demand for the private car. - 4.69 The Council will continue to work with Highways England (with regards to the A27) and West Sussex County Council (the local Highway Authority) to address Adur's transport issues through the introduction of a range of measures, including those identified in the emerging transport strategy for Shoreham Harbour. - 4.70 Encouraging the use of sustainable transport alternatives to the car is an important part of reducing pollution and congestion and creating a more pleasant environment.
 Public rights of way also help to deliver multifunctional green space.
-Sustainable travel also leads to improved health and wellbeing, greater social inclusion and economic benefits. - 4.74 There is a need for improved public transport including enhanced rail access and interchange facilities (improving the environment and safety at stations), improving the existing cycle, pedestrian and bridleway network and tackling traffic emissions and poor air quality.
+Sustainable travel also leads to improved health and wellbeing, greater social inclusion and economic benefits. - 4.71 There is a need for improved public transport including enhanced rail access and interchange facilities (improving the environment and safety at stations), improving the existing cycle, pedestrian and bridleway network and tackling traffic emissions and poor air quality.
 Account will be taken of the West Sussex County Council Rights of Way Improvement Plan (2007-2017).
-New pedestrian and cycle networks should integrate with existing routes as far as possible. - 4.75 In order to improve access and safety and to reduce congestion and rat-running, a number of improvements are needed to the road network and its junctions, particularly the A27 and A259.
-These will help to improve the interconnectivity between the main areas of employment and help in the overall regeneration of the area. - 4.76 A range of sustainable transport measures will be required from developers to reduce car dependence.
+New pedestrian and cycle networks should integrate with existing routes as far as possible. - 4.72 In order to improve access and safety and to reduce congestion and ratrunning, a number of improvements are needed to the road network and its junctions, particularly the A27 and A259.
+These will help to improve the interconnectivity between the main areas of employment and help in the overall regeneration of the area. - 4.73 A range of sustainable transport measures will be required from developers to reduce car dependence.
 These could include public transport facilities, bus shelters, bus priority measures, real-time information, road improvements, walking/cycle paths and facilities and provision of travel plans.
-Developer contributions will be sought for such measures via S106 agreements and undertakings and potentially via the Community Infrastructure Levy in due course.
-Depending on the type, size and location of a proposed development, Travel Plans and Transport Assessments may also be required in line with the NPPF and West Sussex County Council guidance.18 - 4.77 Working with West Sussex County Council, the Council will consider implementing a range of measures to address a number of car parking issues in Shoreham town centre.
-These include the need to make efficient use of car parking; ensuring car parking is easy to locate; to reduce illegal parking and to reduce commuter parking in residential areas.
+Developer contributions will be sought for such measures via S106 agreements and undertakings.
+Depending on the type, size and location of a proposed development, Travel Plans and Transport Assessments may also be required in line with the NPPF and West Sussex County Council guidance.21